 Net Debt is a non-IFRS financial measure as it comprises the sum of short and long-term debt and short and long-term lease liabilities less cash and cash equivalents.
-Net Debt is used by management to assess liquidity and measure the effective level of indebtedness of the Company.
+Net Debt is used by management to assess our operating performance, financial condition and measure the effective level of indebtedness of the Company.
 Reconciliation of Net Debt to its nearest IFRS measures is presented below: